Skip to main content

 Rateable value

 The rateable value of non-domestic property is fixed in most cases by an independent valuation officer of the Valuation Office Agency which is an Executive Agency of Her Majesty’s Revenue and Customs (HMRC).
 They compile and maintain a full list of the rateable values of all non-domestic properties in Wales, available on their website at www.gov.uk/government/organisations/valuation-office-agency.
-All non-domestic property is normally revalued every 5 years.
-From 1 April 2017 the rateable value of a property represents its annual open market rental value as at 1 April 2015.
+All non-domestic property is revalued every 3 years.

 For composite properties which are partly domestic and partly non-domestic the rateable value relates to the non-domestic part only.
 The values of all property in respect of which rates are payable to your authority are shown in the local rating list, a copy of which may be inspected at, The Valuation Officer & Chief Valuer Wales, Non Domestic Rates Wales, Valuation Office Agency, Ty Rhodfa, Ty Glas Road, Llanishen, Cardiff, CF14 5GR or Ceredigion County Council, Canolfan Rheidol, Rhodfa Padarn, Llanbadarn, Aberystwyth, Ceredigion, SY23 3UE.